-Has the COVID-19 pandemic affected my benefits in the Scheme?
+How has recent volatility in investment markets affected my benefits in the Scheme?

-The COVID-19 pandemic has had an impact on the Scheme's finances.
-Investment markets are volatile and this is impacting on businesses around the world, including the Society.
 As a member of a defined benefit scheme, your pension is not directly affected by changes in the value of the Scheme's investments.
 Your benefits are based on your salary/revalued earnings on leaving the Scheme and the length of time you were an active member of the Scheme.
 As investments rise and fall, your benefits are unaffected.